mo1ein/jobname/src/wallex/wallex1403.md

     ```
     (volume amount is not important here)

 - Math question: The market has reached a state where it has fallen 5 units, then after a while, it rises 1 unit, and this pattern has repeated.
 How can we predict the market for some time ahead (for example, a month)?
 How can we assess its probability?
-Do you have a solution?"
+Do you have a solution?

     Analyze historical data.
 Calculate the frequency of these events in your dataset to estimate initial probabilities.
     And you can use calculate probabilities.